Housing Trust Fund Corporation

 ...
 On the Federal Level

-ELIGIBILITY: State governments, county governments, city or township governments, public and state controlled institutions of higher education, private institutions of higher education, Native American tribal governments (federally recognized), public housing authorities/Indian housing authorities, and not-for-profit organizations.
+ELIGIBILITY: Eligible organizations include state governments, public and private institutions of higher education, Native American tribal governments (Federally recognized), and not-for-profit organizations.

 ...
 On the Private Level

 This program’s purpose is to fund projects where citizens work together towards improving their rural communities.
 These projects should include the participation of people from many parts of the community, in both planning and implementing the project.
 Projects may include but are not limited to economic development, business preservation, arts and humanities, public space improvements, and education.
 In order to receive funding, projects must demonstrate that they bring together a broad range of community members, businesses and organizations, and include them in both planning and carrying out the project.
 Projects must also provide the opportunity for many people from different parts of the community to work together, have significant volunteer participation, have financial and/or in-kind support from the community, and have reasonable plans to show progress in the first 12 to 18 months that can be measured.
 Funding will include new programs or projects within their first three years as well as a planning, and/or implementation phase.